canonical/launchpad-manual/docs/user/explanation/teams/team-repositories.rst

 result back to the team space.

 Alternatively you can open a *merge proposal* asking for your branch to be merged into the shared branch.
-This is Launchpad's equivalent of a pull request.
-It lets teammates review the changes and approve them before they land in the shared branch.
+This lets teammates review the changes and approve them before they land in the shared branch.
 This is the recommended path for non-trivial changes.
 See :ref:`create-and-manage-a-merge-proposal` for details.

 Next steps
 ----------

 One of the most useful things you can do is to link your branches to a description of the work they implement.

-For example, if your branch fixes a bug, link the branch to the bug report!
-And if it's a new feature, track that feature in Launchpad (we call it a Blueprint) and link the branch to that.
+For example, if your branch fixes a bug, you can link the branch to the bug report.

 That's the :ref:`next stop <linking-bugs-to-dedicated-branches>` in our review of Launchpad.